afodgc/PIC2/README.md

 1. Latex Workshop
 2. Code Spell Checker
 4. vscode-pdf (pdf visualizer)
-3. vscode-icons (just for bather icons)
+3. vscode-icons (just for better icons)
+5. LTeX (grammar and spell check)

 ## How to ignore trash files when using git (ADDed by Afonso)

 1. Create a .gitignore file
-2. Copy my gitignore (basically ignores all files except pdf and latex files)
+2. Copy my gitignore (basically ignores all files except PDF and latex files)

 ## Wrap text
-1. Alt+Z : this comand lets you see a all line without scroling
+1. Alt+Z : this command lets you see one full line without scrolling